 If developers are interested in implementing the vocabulary for their own purposes, Schema.org provides downloadable “Vocabulary Definition Files” available in “common RDF formats” like JSON-LD, Turtle, Triple, or RDF/XML.
 Here’s a link to what the Schema.org vocabulary looks like as a JSON-LD file.

 Schema.org has two interfaces – one for humans to navigate and understand, and another for machines to understand the content within their database.
 This is a great illustration of how semantic technology works to bridge the gap between human language and machine learning.

 By understanding semantic technologies, companies like Schema App are better able to create applications and systems that leverage the best aspects of these technologies.
-At Schema App, we use these files in the construction of our authoring tools and implementation of Schema Markup, which allows us to organize customer information in a meaningful way to machines.
+At Schema App, we use these files in the construction of our authoring tools and implementation of Schema Markup.
+This allows us to organize customer information in a meaningful way to machines.

 Schema App’s expertise in semantic technologies is evident in our numerous tools and features.